Maine Scholarships

 April

-This is up to $10,000.
+Davis-Putter Scholarship Fund is up to $15,000 per year.
 Available to applicants who demonstrate activism in the struggle to achieve civil rights, economic justice, international solidarity, and/or other progressive.
 This is due April 1st.
 More details here.

-This will provide up to $2000 per candidate who is accepted into post-secondary school education (after high school), including undergraduate college education as well as graduate programs.
+Powering Education Scholarship will provide $5000 per candidate who is accepted into post-secondary school education (after high school), including undergraduate college education as well as graduate programs.
 Applicants must also have a documented disability, be attending/attended high school within the state of Maine and have a B average or equivalent GPA, and be accepted into a post-secondary institution.
 Applicants must include an essay reflecting on how their disability has helped shape their view of the world.
 The deadline to apply is April 1st.
 Apply here.

-This will be given as an outright grant.
+Alice Hammond Scholarship Fund will be given as an outright grant.
 The Scholarship will be based on financial need.
-To be eligible, candidates must be a resident of Sidney at the time of graduation.
+To be eligible, candidates must be a resident of Sdney at the time of graduation.
 Preference will also be given to students pursuing a teaching degree.
 The deadline to apply is April 1st.
 Learn more here.

-This is given to those who plan on pursuing a business degree, or plan to attend a community college, or plan to attend a four-year college.
+Scott Thorne Memorial Scholarship is given to those who plan to pursue a business degree, or plan to attend a community college, or plan to attend a four-year college.
 They must also be a graduating senior from the Town of Sidney with community service experience.
 The deadline is April 1st.
 Rules found here.

 May